ubccpsc/310/README.md

 Piazza will be used but has not been configured.
 -->

 [Piazza](piazza.com/ubc.ca/winterterm22017/cpsc310/home) has been configured for this term.
-Please see the instructor in person after class if you want to discuss course materials; only TAs will monitor Piazza.
+Please see the instructor in person in class if you want to discuss course materials; only TAs will monitor Piazza.
 Please be mindful of the UBC Academic Misconduct Policy with respect to posting project solutions on Piazza.
 It is _extremely_ helpful if your Piazza name corresponds to your name in the SSC in the advent we need to help you with a problem with your project, repositories, or grades.

+When posting to Piazza please be sure to include your team number so the TAs can find your group's code in order to help you more effectively.
+Also, when asking TAs about failing tests in particular, the TAs will often want to see your own test for similar cases (usually this will take several tests) so you can demonstrate to them why you think your code is correct.

 ### Getting help

 For *project / language help*, there will be 12 hours of labs and 12 hours of TA office hours per week.
-TA office hours later in the week are likely to be _much_ busier than those earlier in the week; to accommodate this we have scheduled most of the office hours on Thursday and Friday, but seeking help on Tuesday / Wednesday and in lab are less likely to be busy.
+TA office hours closer to the deadline are likely to be _much_ busier than others (which may not be attended at all); to accommodate this we have scheduled most of the office hours prior to deadlines, but seeking help at other times and in your lab will likely be less busy.

 ## Schedule

 #### Lectures:

-* 201: Tuesday/Thursday 1230-1400
+* 201: Tuesday/Thursday 1230-1400 in DMP 310 (**NOTE: THIS MAY CHANGE!**)

 <!--
 * 201: MWF 0900-0950: [PHARM 1201](https://www.google.ca/maps/place/UBC+Faculty+of+Pharmaceutical+Sciences/@49.2615914,-123.2486782,17z/data=!4m21!1m15!4m14!1m6!1m2!1s0x548672cbc595e6a1:0xab34e40e58012409!2sICICS+Computer+Science,+2366+Main+Mall,+Vancouver,+BC+V6T+1Z4!2m2!1d-123.2488201!2d49.2611817!1m6!1m2!1s0x548672c8e6d17b6b:0x2f4024c0ac3282d9!2sUBC+Faculty+of+Pharmaceutical+Sciences,+Pharmaceutical+Sciences+Building,+Wesbrook+Mall,+Vancouver,+BC+V6T+1Z3!2m2!1d-123.243277!2d49.262386!3m4!1s0x0000000000000000:0x2f4024c0ac3282d9!8m2!3d49.2623861!4d-123.2432771).